Allium nigrum

 Allium nigrum, common name black garlic, broad-leaved leek, or broadleaf garlic, is a Middle Eastern species of wild onion.
 It lacks the onion or garlic scent shared by most of the other species in the group.
-The species is native to Turkey, Cyprus, Syria, Lebanon, and Israel but cultivated as an ornamental in many other places.
+The species is native to Turkey, Cyprus, Syria, Lebanon, and the Palestine region but cultivated as an ornamental in many other places.
 It has become naturalized in some regions, including parts of the United States (especially Washington and Oregon).

 Description

 Allium nigrum produces asymmetric bulbs up to 5 cm across.
 Each plant has 3-6 leaves, lanceolate in shape, flat and bent to the side, up to 60 cm long and 2.5 cm across.
 Later the leaves become reflexed.
 Scapes are smooth and round in cross-section, 80–100 cm tall.
-The scape carries a dense umbellate inflorescence with star-like flowers up to 9 mm across; tepals white with a green midvein; anthers purple or yellow.
+The scape carries a dense umbellate inflorescence with star-like flowers up to 9 mm across; the tepals are white with a green midvein; the anthers are purple or yellow.
 The ovaries are black-green (but flushed with red in the Levant) in anthesis, but green when younger or following anthesis.

 Taxonomy

-Type species of Subgenus (Section) Melanocrommyum.
+It is the type species of Subgenus (Section) Melanocrommyum.
 Molecular evidence suggests that A. nigrum is a polymorphous species consisting of several infraspecific groups.